iopsystems/systemslab-demos/llama-eval/README.md

-# Llama Benchmarks
+# Llama Eval

-A set of experiments for evaluating LLM performance using SystemsLab.
-These experiments are intended to run on machines with Nvidia GPUs.
+A set of experiments for evaluating LLM model quality using measures like perplexity, HellaSWAG, and other qualitative benchmarks.

 ## Prerequisites